Skip to main content

 Result: Automated DR testing with verification that agents can be restored to correct configurations.

-Scenario: Critical vulnerability found in agent version 11.1.2345.
-Need to identify and update all affected agents immediately.
+Scenario: A vulnerability is found in agent version 11.1.2345.
+You need to find and update all affected agents.

 # Find and update vulnerable agents